 Introduction to Boronite’s High Temperature Materials

-Boronite was founded in 2015 by Materials Scientists Dr. David Lashmore (CEO) and Dr. Pavel Bystricky (CTO) and by Ivka Kalus (CFO).
-The company is wholly-owned by its employees.
+Boronite was founded in 2015 and is wholly-owned by its employees.
 Our focus is the development of advanced boron nitride nanotube (BNNT) materials and derivative products, under sponsorship of the Department of Defense.
 We are also involved in the development of carbon nanotube (CNT) advanced materials, composites, and fabrics, including CNT yarn of several different chiralities and lengths.

 The BNNT material has breaking strengths on the order of ~60 GPa.
 Interestingly, the adhesion between boron nitride nanotubes appears to be many times higher than between carbon nanotubes, which is attributable to the corrugated surface of BNNTs and to partial ionic bonding.
 CNTs and BNNTs are isostructural and isoelectronic but their electrical properties are very different: CNTs are semiconductor / metallic conductors (depending on chirality) whereas BNNTs are insulators with a very high bandgap on the order of 5.9 eV.
 BNNTs and CNTs have similar thermal conductivity, with individual nanotube conductivity of ~800 W/m.K (compared to copper: 380 W/m.K, BeO: 280 W/m.K, and AlN: 150 W/m.K).
 These properties make BNNTs ideal candidates for thermal management applications where heat can be ducted away from a source especially in a PC board or even in a ceramic composite.
 When exposed to high-energy, high-frequency radiation the circuit board will remain cooler thereby improving component performance.